TalEliyahu/awesome-security-newsletters/README.md

 - [RTCSec Newsletter](https://www.rtcsec.com/newsletter/) - A free monthly newsletter bringing you commentary and news around VoIP and WebRTC security.
 Covers both defensive and offensive security as they relate to Real-time Communications.
 Prepared by Sandro Gauci [(@sandrogauci)](https://twitter.com/sandrogauci).

-- [SecPro](https://security.packt.com/) - Each SecPro issue is packed with analysis of trending threats and attacks, practical tutorials, hands-on labs, and actionable content.
-No spam.
-No jibber jabber - The SecPro [(@the_secpro)](https://twitter.com/the_secpro).

 - [Politico Weekly Cybersecurity](https://www.politico.com/newsletters/weekly-cybersecurity) - Delivered every Monday by 10 a.m., Weekly Cybersecurity examines the latest news in cybersecurity policy and politics.

 - [AdvisoryWeek](https://advisoryweek.com/) - A roundup of the security advisories that were published each week by major software vendors (Apple, Adobe, Microsoft, Oracle, etc.), built by Pete Freitag [(@pfreitag)](https://twitter.com/pfreitag).